 Men with thick hair will appreciate good textured Ivy League cut.
 Make sure your stylist understands what you want.
 Otherwise, the style will not look neat.
 Unfortunately, this haircut will require frequent salon visits.

 This cut can be considered a good Ivy League hairstyle even though it is far from the classics.
 The hair is styled to have an outlined part.
 The long bangs are side swept and kept in place by hair gel.
 The back part of the hair is a little too long, but it is allowed.

-Ivy League haircut without bangs is great for men with curly and unmanageable hair.
-You will get rid of the annoying curls, which are hard to style, while looking amazingly clean cut.
+Ivy League hairstyle without bangs is great for men with curly and unmanageable hair.
+You will get rid of the annoying curls, which are hard to style while looking amazingly clean cut.
 Don’t forget to sweep the hair sideways as much as you can.

 This variation of the Ivy League haircut is popular among college boys.
 Sweep the hair laterally and make the spike with the use of some hair gel.
 Once you are tired of your spike, a little brushing will bring back the classics.

 Want to look like Matt Damon?
 No problem.
 His Ivy League haircut is quite easy to make.
 This is a very short variation with a little spiking in front.
 If your hair is thick enough, the spikes will be natural.
 If not, go for some hair gel.

 Getting creative with Ivy League haircuts is quite popular.
 This style requires you to tie your bangs with an elastic in the back.
 Looks great if you are tired of the neat clean cut look.
 However, don’t grow your hair too long, or the style will be lost completely.

 22. Long Curls